 Physical therapy, fortunately, is one treatment option that can be used to treat arthritis pain.
-At Chesterton Physical Therapy, one of our licensed Dunes Plaza and Sand Creek physical therapists will perform gentle exercises to help improve your range of motion, flexibility, and overall function in the affected joint(s).
+At Chesterton Physical Therapy, one of our licensed Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists will perform gentle exercises to help improve your range of motion, flexibility, and overall function in the affected joint(s).

 They can also assess which joints are stiff and painful, as well as which exercises will help relieve the pain of your arthritis while you go about your daily activities.

 Your physical therapist will also provide you with the resources and knowledge you need to prevent arthritis-related injuries in the future.

 According to the Arthritis Foundation, arthritis affects over 50 million people and it is currently the leading cause of disability across the nation.